Minimum wage: Argentina

 In the Constitutional reform of 1994, the minimum wage obtained once again constitutional hierarchy.

-The minimum wage is defined by the National Council for Employment, Productivity and Minimum, Vital and Mobile Wage, which is formed by Union representatives, business entities and the government.
+The minimum wage is set by the National Council for Employment, Productivity, and Minimum Vital and Mobile Wage, composed of Union representatives, business entities, and the government.

-Armenia

-The concept of the national minimum wage emerged in Armenia in 1995.
-Since then, it has been increasing, on average, every couple of years.
-The longest unchanged streak of the national minimum wage was between 1999 and 2003, when it was set at 5,000 AMD, and between 2015 and 2019 where it was set at 55,000 AMD.
-In November 2022, the national minimum wage was subject to the latest increase.
-It was set at 75,000 AMD.

 Australia

-In Australia, the Fair Work Commission (FWC) is responsible for determining and setting a national minimum wage as well as the minimum wages in awards setting wage rates for particular occupations and industries.
+In Australia, the Fair Work Commission (FWC) is responsible for determining and setting the national minimum wage, the minimum wages in awards, and wage rates for particular occupations and industries.
 The Fair Work Act 2009 establishes an Expert panel tasked with providing and maintaining a safety net of a fair minimum wage.
-The Expert panel is made up of the president of the panel, three full time commission members, and three part time commission members.
-All members must have experience in workplace relations, economics, social policy or business, industry and commerce and can inform its decision making through commissioning a range of economic and social research.
+The Expert panel consists of the panel president, three full-time commission members, and three part-time commission members.
+All members must have experience in workplace relations, economics, social policy, or business, industry, and commerce, and can inform their decision-making through commissioning a range of economic and social research.

-The legislative framework requires that, in setting minimum wages, the Expert Panel is required to take into account the current state of the economy, including inflation, business competitiveness, productivity and employment growth.
-In addition, the Expert panel must also consider the social goals of the promotion of social inclusion, the standard of living of the low paid, equal remuneration for work of equal or comparable value and reasonable wages for junior employees, employees whose jobs have training requirements and employees with disability.
+The legislative framework requires that, in setting minimum wages, the Expert Panel take into account the current state of the economy, including inflation, business competitiveness, productivity, and employment growth.
+In addition, the Expert panel must consider the social goals of promoting social inclusion, the standard of living of the low-paid, equal remuneration for work of equal or comparable value, and reasonable wages for junior employees, employees whose jobs have training requirements, and employees with disabilities.
 See Fair Work Act 2009 for more information.

-The Expert panel conducts yearly wage reviews, to determine if the minimum wage needs to be adjusted based on the economy's current and projected performance.
+The Expert panel conducts yearly wage reviews to determine if the minimum wage needs to be adjusted based on the economy's current and projected performance.
 The annual minimum wage review decisions in 2016–17 found, based on research tendered and submissions to the review, that moderate increases to minimum wages do not inhibit workplace participation or result in disemployment.
-This position was carried over to the 2017–18 and 2018–19 decisions and informed the decisions including the 2018–19 decision which delivered a minimum wage increase of 3% when the corresponding headline rate of inflation was 1.3%.
+This position was carried over to the 2017–18 and 2018–19 decisions and informed the decisions, including the 2018–19 decision, which delivered a 3% minimum wage increase when the corresponding headline rate of inflation was 1.3%.
 In the annual minimum wage review decisions of 2019–20 and 2020–21, the FWC was considerably more constrained in setting minimum wages due to uncertain economic conditions during the COVID-19 pandemic and the 2020–21 decision noted the uncertainty of the impact of increases in the minimum wages for youth employment.